hikeventures/hikeventures.github.io/_posts/best/2014-12-17-best-outdoor-books.markdown

 layout: post
 image: https://farm4.staticflickr.com/3726/10906593816_40d9a30fce_b.jpg
 ---
-Here comes our first issue of our Outdoor Books Guide where you can find the latest and most interesting books about outdoor activities, adventures and photography in 2017.
+Here comes our first issue of our Outdoor Books Guide where you can find the latest and most interesting books about outdoor activities, adventures and photography in 2019.
+We make a commission for purchases made through the following links which will help us to keep this blog running.

 <img src="https://farm4.staticflickr.com/3726/10906593816_40d9a30fce_b.jpg" width="1024" height="687" alt="Best snowshoes for 2017" >
 <br>